Florida State Seminoles men's basketball: Rivals

-College Gameday

-The Seminoles have appeared on ESPN's College Game Day twice, hosting the program once, in 2012, when the North Carolina Tar Heels played in Tallahassee.
-The Seminoles have a 1–0 record when Gameday is on campus.

 FSU vs. AP Ranked #1

 NCAA tournament results

-The Seminoles have appeared in the NCAA tournament 18 times.
-Their combined record is 24–18; current head coach Leonard Hamilton has a record of 14–11 in the tournament.
+The Seminoles have appeared in the NCAA tournament 18 times, with a record of 24–18.

 NCAA tournament seeding

 The NCAA began seeding the tournament with the 1979 edition.

 NIT results

 The Seminoles have appeared in the National Invitation Tournament (NIT) ten times.
 Their combined record is 14–10.

 NIT seeding

 The NCAA began seeding the tournament with the 2006 edition.

 ACC Tournament results

 The ACC men's basketball tournament is the conference championship tournament in basketball for the Atlantic Coast Conference.
 It is a single-elimination tournament and seeding is based on regular season records.
 The winner receives the conference's automatic bid to the NCAA basketball tournament.

 Florida State has won the ACC Tournament once, in 2012, under coach Leonard Hamilton.
-The Seminoles have a record of 20–30 at the ACC Tournament.
+The Seminoles have a record of 21–32 at the ACC Tournament.